 Please note that the credit framework for some postgraduate law programmes is changing from 22.5 credit modules to 15 and 30 credit modules for the academic year 2019-2020.
 This will not affect the overall credits that you take.
 Please also note that the modules shown here are subject to change.

-For the Law and Finance Certificate Programme you must take a total of 60 credits to include two law modules (22.5 credits) and one finance module (15 credits) to be selected from the list of options below.
+For the PG Certificate in Law and Finance you must take a total of 60 credits to inlcude at least 30 credits in Law modules (SOLM) and 30 credits in Finance modules (ECOM) to be selected from the list of options below.
+Students have to take 30 credits of taught modules in each semester.

 Students who want to review concepts such as statistical distributions and matrix algebra have the option to attend modules during induction week (week zero) within the School of Economics and Finance.